 The "Yoga Centre" at Shri.
 Shri.
-Anandamayee Ashram, Pune, was renovated in the loving memory of Late Mohini and Pralhad P Chhabria, on 14th January 2017.
-Yoga and meditation classes are conducted here.
+Anandamayee Ashram.
+Pune, was renovated in the loving memory of Late Mohini and Pralhad P Chhabria, on 14th January 2017.
+Yoga and meditation classes are conducted here of domestic violence because of the unequal power dynamics they experience when they are married to older men.